AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_01{sample}

 If you open the original SVG image, you can easily notice that the colors in the sample above are different from those defined in the image itself.
-Working with colors in Seat Maps is described in the next section.
+The next section explains how to work with colors in Seat Maps.

 ## Coloring